dhk704/cecs327-semester-project/README.md

 ```
 A demonstration of this benchmarking tool can be found via this link: [Evaluating Accuracy](https://www.youtube.com/watch?v=RtRN_BQRaG4)

+Code for displaying graph representation of benchmark results is saved as "slm_accuracy_graphs.py".

 ------------------------------------------------------------------------------------------------------------------------------

 ### Evaluating Technical Performance